shatsky/lightning-image-viewer/README.md

 Licensed under GPLv3.
 Originally published at https://github.com/shatsky/lightning-image-viewer

-## Building
+## Building and installing

-You can use Nix expression to build&install with Nix (via `nix-env -i -f default.nix`), or use it as a reference to build&install manually (this is currently a single file project, see buildPhase in derivation.nix).
+You can use Nix expression to build&install with Nix (naively via `nix-env -i -f default.nix`), or use it as a reference to build&install manually (this is currently a single file project, see buildPhase in derivation.nix).

 Note: Nix expression depends on sdl3 and sdl3-image in nixpkgs; as of writing this, only nixpkgs-unstable has both